Information on this page is not current law. It details new laws intended to commence on 1 July 2021 under the Environment Protection Act 2017.

-As soon as you’re aware there is a reportable pollution incident, you must report it.
+As soon as practicable after you’re aware there is a reportable pollution incident, you must report it.
 Your report must include information about how the incident happened and how you are responding.
 Even if it puts your business at risk of legal action, you must report it.
 Failure to do so may result in a penalty.

 When not to report

 Some examples of when you might not need to report an incident are:

 - a small spill that you have contained and cleaned up on site (depending on the substances – as some chemicals can leak through concrete and other barriers)

 - if a release didn’t threaten the environment (could not migrate to the land or stormwater drains)

 - if you need limited precautions to manage the material (in accordance with safety data sheets and other labels)